 - Earth-Shaking Science Projects about Planet Earth (Rockin’ Earth Science Experiments)

-Don’t miss our 100+ page Earth Science Packet!!
+Don’t miss our 150+ page Earth Science Packet!!
 You will find the Earth Science Packet and other earth science units here or in our Store!

 Learn how to make a earthquake shake table, more than a dozen hands-on activities on the layers of the earth, volcanoes, earthquakes, plate movement and more!